Sleep And Weight Loss- Not Enough Sleep Makes You Gain Weight

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.

-Kevin Richardson is an award winning health and fitness writer, one of the most sought after personal trainers in New York City and creator of Naturally Intense High Intensity Training™.
+Kevin Richardson is an award winning health and fitness writer, natural bodybuilding champion, one of the top New York City personal trainers and creator of Naturally Intense High Intensity Training™.
 Get a copy of his free weight loss ebook here.

 1.Stunkard A, Allison K., Lundgren J. Issues for DSM-V: Night Eating Syndrome- Am J Psychiatry 165:424, April 2008